+“I’m going to say something that’s going to sound like heresy,” Clark says.
 “You need to think through whether it’s a good idea to make a claim.
 Because insurers will treat you like dirt once you’ve had a claim.
-They may [even] cancel you at your next renewal [if you file a claim].”
+They may cancel you at your next renewal.”

 “A lot of insurers’ philosophy is if somebody uses their coverage, they don’t want them anymore as a customer.
 And then it’s a double whammy because other insurers…either won’t want you or will dramatically surcharge your premiums to take you because you had a claim — no matter how small it may be.”